-The Council's Constitution sets out the roles of members and officers and the terms of reference of the Council's committees.
-Officer's delegated powers to take decisions are set out in this document, as are the protocols and codes of conduct regulating the way employees and members should behave and relate to each other, and how debate is conducted at Council meetings.
+The Council's Constitution sets out the roles of members and officers and the terms of reference of the Council's Cabinet and Committees.
+Officers' delegated powers to take decisions are set out in this document, as are the protocols and codes of conduct regulating the way employees and members should behave and relate to each other, and how debate is conducted at Council meetings.
 Limits of financial expenditure are set out in standing orders and in standing orders relating to contracts.

-The main checks and balances on the respective power of officers and members is summarised in the table below.
-The table provides some of the key ways in which officers and members are held accountable to local residents.
+The main checks and balances on the respective power of officers and members is summarised below.
+This provides some of the key ways in which officers and members are held accountable to local residents.